Probing the Solar System for Dark Matter Using the Sagnac Effect: Applying the Sagnac Effect to Probing Baryonic Mass and Dark Matter in the Solar System

 As the mass $M$ approaches zero, Eq. \eqref{sagnac_time_schw_metric} converges to the Sagnac time in the flat spacetime described by Eq. \eqref{minkowski_metric_equa_plane}.
 Therefore, the relative deviation of the Sagnac time for the Schwarzschild metric is given by:

-To analyze the Sagnac time for Mercury, Venus, and Earth, we consider the following constants: Sun mass, $M_{\odot} = 1.98 \times 10^{30} kg$; light speed, $c = 3.00 \times 10^8$ m/s; and gravitational constant, $G = 6.67 \times 10^{-11}$ m$^3$ kg$^{-1}$ s$^{-2}$.
-The relative deviations of the Sagnac time for these planets, calculated using Eq. \eqref{relat_sagnac_time_schw_metric}, are listed in Table I.
+To analyze the Sagnac time for observers on the orbits traversed by the planets Mercury, Venus, and Earth, we consider the following constants: Sun mass, $M_{\odot} = 1.98 \times 10^{30} kg$; light speed, $c = 3.00 \times 10^8$ m/s; and gravitational constant, $G = 6.67 \times 10^{-11}$ m$^3$ kg$^{-1}$ s$^{-2}$.
+The relative deviations of the Sagnac time for these orbits, whose data were extracted from \cite{NASA}, are calculated using Eq. \eqref{relat_sagnac_time_schw_metric}, and are listed in Table I.

-Analyzing Table I, we see that the relative Sagnac time deviations for Mercury, Venus and Earth are within the limit of current clock accuracy ($10^{-11}$).
+Analyzing Table I, we see that the relative Sagnac time deviations for Mercury, Venus, and Earth are within the limit of current clock accuracy ($10^{-11}$).
 This indicates that detecting the Sun's mass influence on their spacetime through the Sagnac effect is highly feasible.
 Thus, such an experiment, besides the classical tests \cite{Sanjeev2022}, remains another confident method for measuring the effects of general relativity in the solar system.